€100,000 to fund researchers and language technology innovators

 Selection criteria.
 A committee of leading experts will evaluate the proposals.

-Initially (on September 20, 2021), 20 candidates will be selected for the second evaluation phase and will be asked to send a more detailed presentation of the project, including how you intend to allocate the funds.
+Initially (October 31, 2021), 20 candidates will be selected for the second evaluation phase and will be asked to send a more detailed presentation of the project, including how you intend to allocate the funds.

 At this stage, the candidates will be asked to submit a short presentation (max.
 10 pages of written documentation, videos or prototypes are all acceptable) in which they present their project including the main milestones, the time frame, and the spending forecast.
 Candidates may be contacted for a 10-minute interview if the committee requires further information.